Video advertising is the use of video content to sell products or services.

-Q: What are the challenges of video ads?
+What are the challenges of video advertising using video ads?

 Ad fraud can also be a problem.
-There’s a lot of money in the market, so there will always be bad actors trying to defraud advertisers.
+There is a lot of money in the market, so there will always be bad actors trying to defraud advertisers.
 If advertisers don’t have any tools in place to stop fraud, they can waste a lot of money.

-Q: What are the most common KPIs for video advertising campaigns?
+What are the most common KPIs for video advertising campaigns

 If brands don’t focus on the right KPIs for a specific campaign, they won’t see the expected or desired results.